 Gap Fund for Small Business

-Currently, the Gap Fund is allocating new and limited funding to businesses that previously applied for the Gap Fund in 2020.
+Recently, the Gap Fund allocated new and limited funding to businesses that previously applied for the Gap Fund in 2020.
 The grant cycle has officially closed.
 Read more about the 2022 grant round here.

 WHAT IS THE GAP FUND?